Rich Preston

 Richard John "Rich" Preston (born May 22, 1952) is a Canadian ice hockey coach and former forward.
 He played hockey for the Houston Aeros and Winnipeg Jets of the World Hockey Association and the Chicago Black Hawks of the National Hockey League.
 He won the Avco World Trophy in 1975 with Houston and 1979 with Winnipeg, and his play in the 1979 WHA playoffs awarded him the WHA Playoff MVP, the last to be awarded by the league prior to the NHL-WHA merger.

 Early life

 Preston was born in Regina, Saskatchewan.
-He is the son of Ken Preston, general manager of the Saskatchewan Roughriders from 1958–1977 and a member of the Canadian Football Hall of Fame.
+He is the son of Ken Preston, general manager of the Saskatchewan Roughriders from 1958 to 1977 and a member of the Canadian Football Hall of Fame.
 He studied and played with the Denver Pioneers.